 Kunisaki is a very interesting place in Oita prefecture.
-It takes several hours to drive here.
+It takes several hours to drive there.
 There is a feeling of remoteness about the place.
 And I think the average age of the few people who live here is about 60 or 70.
 There are many beautiful beaches in this rather mysterious place and this is one of my favorite places for painting the tide coming in among sand banks.
 I particularly like the long poles in this picture - I have no idea what they are for but they really helped make for an interesting image.

 Rural Japanese Shrine

 It was summer time and in Japan that means super hot.
 So we took a family trip to a pool in the middle of the countryside to cool down.
-The place is called Bungo-ono - I know it sounds ridiculous childish.
-But this prefecture Oita was originally called Bungo - I find the name quite amusing and it sounds a lot more interesting than Oita.
+The place is called Bungo-ono - I know it sounds ridiculously childish.
+But this prefecture Oita was originally called Bungo.
+I find the name quite amusing and it sounds a lot more interesting than Oita.
 There were a lot of people in the pool and the water was really cold but it was very refreshing to step in.
 I, being antisocial and somewhat selfish as usual, took a short walk around the area which was an unpretentious rural, farmland area and found the idyllic shrine in the painting above.

 During this month I returned to England with my family.
 We had a lovely time.
 To be honest, just the cool climate of England was one of the greatest delights.
 I felt like my body was being healed.
 And it made me think that in a Japanese summer my body is probably having to work very hard to keep me going.
 During our stay we visited the Cotswolds.
 It was my first time.
 And I got the chance to see old England.
 Beautiful.
-It makes you realize just how ugly the modern world is - and somewhat sad.
+It makes you realize just how ugly the modern world is.
 The place above is called Stow-on-the-Wold and we stayed here one night.
 I actually managed to get up early in the morning and take a walk around this place.
 We also went on a trip to Anglsea, an island off the coast of Wales.

 Beautiful sunset on the slopes of Yufudake.
 I realized you don't have to climb to the top of the mountain in order to find a good scene to paint.

-Started painting a snow scene to turn into a Christmas card and got carried away and made many, above is one of my favorites.
+Started painting a snow scene to turn into a Christmas card and got carried away and made many.
+Above is one of my favorites.